Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 4.3 Sponsored Shooters

 4.3.1 – A single company or multiple companies may sponsor a single individual shooter under their own name/brand or another name/brand to compete in the PRL each year.
+However the idea of a sponsored shooter is to promote the primary name/brand associated with the shooter and not to represent numerous companies.

 4.3.2 – One primary name/brand must be associated with the individual.
 The sponsored shooters will be entered into the standard PRL leaderboard with their name and this primary name/brand alongside.